Arkham Stories (I.e. the Cthulhu-hack I use)

 • Reach out: 8-Clock.
 Get another friend with a rating of 1d4.

-Furthermore: there might be Clocks already in play from the investigations.
+Additionally, there might be Clocks already in play from the investigations.
 Those can stay in play and the Investigators can influence them by Spending Downtime-Actions also.
 For that, they have to say how they do it and then roll an Action.
 They change the Clock by their Effect as with other Downtime-Actions.

 I suggest not just playing out any downtime abstractly but laying plot-hooks and opportunities for Action-Rolls, if the Investigators have the opportunity to find some stuff out during the fiction: let them.